scds/github-pages/lessons/lesson4.md

 <img src="../assets/img/lessons/desktop4.png" alt="Image of GitHub Desktop interface" width="100%">

-On this page, we can see all the changes we've made to the repository files since the last commit.
-(Since this is a freshly cloned repository, there are no changes to show.)
-Clicking on the history button will show you the history of all the commits in the repository, much like how GitHub does.
+- In the red rectangle (#1), we can see all the changes we've made to the repository files since the last commit.
+Since this a freshly cloned repository, there are no changes to show.
+- Clicking on the history button in the yellow rectangle (#2) will show you the history of all the commits in the repository, much like how GitHub does.

-When you do make changes, they'll be highlighted on the right side.
-Then, you'll be able to commit your changes by providing a commit summary (with an optional description,) just like in the GitHub interface.
+- When you do make changes, they'll be highlighted on the right side in the white rectangle (#3).
+- Then, you'll be able to commit your changes by providing a commit summary with an optional description in the orange rectangle (#4), just like in the GitHub interface.

-At the top left, you can see a list of all your cloned repositories on your computer and select which one you want to work on.
-To the right of that, you can select what branch you're working on.
-To the right of that, this is where you *pull* and *push* your changes.
+- At the top left, in the green rectangle (#5), you can see a list of all your cloned repositories on your computer and select which one you want to work on.
+- To the right of that, in the blue rectangle (#6), you can select what branch you're working on.
+- To the right of that, in the purple rectangle (#7), this is where you *pull* and *push* your changes.

-Currently, you have a local repository (GitHub Desktop) and a remote repository (GitHub).
+Currently, you have a local repository on your computer and a remote repository on GitHub.

+**Pull**
-**Pull**: GitHub Desktop will sync with GitHub by downloading any changes made to the remote repository.
+: The local repository on your computer will sync with GitHub by downloading any changes made to the remote repository.

+**Push**
-**Push**: GitHub Desktop will sync with GitHub by uploading any changes made to the local repository.
+: The local repository on your computer will sync with GitHub by uploading any changes made to the local repository.

 The typical workflow is to **pull** all changes **before** starting to work on your project, make your changes, **commit** your changes, and then **push** your work to GitHub.
 Doing this correctly will prevent any version conflicts of files.